Please note: The B2B Sales Playbook is built in the paid version of Microsoft OneNote that is included with Microsoft Office 365.

-Built with over 90 pages in 12 different sections this Playbook has everything you will ever need to help your Sales Team become more productive and proficient.
+Built with over 90 pages in 12 different sections this Playbook has everything you will ever need to know to help your Sales Team become more productive and proficient.

-We recommend that you host the playbook inside a Channel in Microsoft Teams in order that salespeople working remotely can also access it
+We recommend that you host the playbook inside a Channel in Microsoft Teams in order that sales and marketing teams working remotely can also access the document.

 2. SaaS Sales Playbook Outline

-SaaS playbooks or Inside Sales Playbooks are often different because SaaS sales can have a different sales process and structure but we’ve got you covered.
+SaaS playbooks or Inside Sales Playbooks are often different because SaaS sales can have a different sales process and structure, but either way we’ve got you covered.